- CT Scan vs. MRI

 A CT scan is limited in detail when used for diagnosing soft tissue problems.
-A good example is what happens to professional athlete that is injured.
+A good example is what happens to a professional athlete that is injured.
 He or she may get an X-ray or CT of their ankle or knee to see if there is any fracture.
-If there is no fracture, the doctor will most likely order and MRI to get much better detailed picture to assess the damage level, if any, to the ligaments and other soft tissues of the injured area.
+If there is no fracture, the doctor will most likely order an MRI to get a much better-detailed picture to assess the damage level, if any, to the ligaments and other soft tissues of the injured area.
 MRI information also can help determine the best treatment program for that athlete.

 Who should not get an MRI?

 Some types of metal implants or orthopedic hardware are magnetic and are not compatible with an MRI, especially older types.
-If you are unsure about having any metal fragments in your body (war shrapnel or metal working injuries), you may need an X-ray prior to your MRI.
+If you are unsure about having any metal fragments in your body (war shrapnel or metalworking injuries), you may need an X-ray before your MRI.

-The following list are examples of things that are not compatible with MRI scans, particularly metal implants, or fragments containing iron.
+The following list is examples of things that are not compatible with MRI scans, particularly metal implants, or fragments containing iron.
 (NOTE: not all of these things are definite contraindications for getting an MRI.
-Talk to your doctor about your individual circumstance before the test.)
+Talk to your doctor about your circumstance before the test.)